ArasEmin/To-Do-List/README.md

-# 📝 To-Do List CLI
+# 📝 ARSEC To-Do List

 A simple yet powerful command-line to-do list application built with Python.
 Organize your tasks efficiently with this lightweight tool!
 ---